-Discipleship Ministries exists to cultivate lifelong followers of Jesus Christ through small groups where students are known, loved, and engage in spiritual practices centered on the Gospel.
+Discipleship Ministries (DM) exists to cultivate lifelong followers of Jesus Christ through small groups where students are known, loved, and engage in spiritual practices centered on the Gospel.

 - Engage Scripture (Open and Read the Bible)

 - Promote Vulnerability: Confess Sin and Share Struggle